 Working together, we have been able to create an amazing cruise program featuring the top names in jazz, together with amazing events, great programs, luxurious dining and amenities and more.
 Clearly, we have been able to produce “The Jazz Event of the SEASon!”

 The selection of the performers on Blue Note at Sea is an arduous task.
 We wanted “hip”, but not inaccessible; “cool”, but not too introverted; and stylish without being overly indulgent.
 We are very proud and excited to present the lineup that we have for Blue Note At Sea, which includes 10 separate Grammy® Award Winners (a total of 48 Grammy® Awards), 2 Tony Awards, and 4 performers who have been named NEA Jazz Masters, the highest award in jazz.
-From Chick Corea, someone who has defined jazz for decades, to Leslie Odom, Jr., one of the hottest new vocalists on the scene today, the lineup reflects our mission to present the “hippest and coolest” music in the world.
+From Chick Corea, someone who has defined jazz for decades, to Robert Glasper, one of the premier stars of the new jazz era, the lineup reflects our mission to present the “hippest and coolest” music in the world.

 Main Shows each Evening.
 Music on Blue Note at Sea is presented “show style”, meaning that each night there will be two main shows in the largest venue on the ship.
 Half of our guests will attend the first show and then will proceed to the Main Dining seating for dinner, and the other half of our guests will go to 1st Dining for dinner and then attend the 2nd Show.
 Of course, guests may dine at any of the specialty restaurants on the ship as they wish and at any times that they wish.
 Nonetheless, they will be assigned a time for the shows, one being at 6 pm (1st Show) and one being at 9 pm (2nd Show).
 The nightly Main Shows are not necessarily the same show.
 If not, then the show that is performed at the 1st Show one night is performed at the 2nd Show another night, insuring that every guest has the ability to see all of the Main Shows.